developersdigest/OpenAI_Function_Toolkit_And_Library/README.md

 ## Function Library

 The **OpenAI Function Library** is a collection of pre-defined AI functions that are included in the toolkit.
 These functions are ready to use and provide specific functionalities to simplify your development process.
-Some of the available functions are:
+Some of the initial available functions are with many more to come over the coming weeks:

 - `takeScreenshot`: Capture screenshots of websites.
 - `scrapeHTML`: Extract the HTML content of web pages.